Zainab bint Muhammad

-Zainab bint Muhammad (زَيْنَب بِنْت مُحَمَّد) (598/599—629 CE), was the eldest daughter of the Islamic prophet Muhammad by his first wife Khadijah.
+Zainab bint Muhammad (زَيْنَب بِنْت مُحَمَّد) (600–629 CE) was the eldest daughter of the Islamic prophet Muhammad by his first wife Khadijah.

 Marriage

 She married her maternal cousin, Abu al-As ibn al-Rabi', before December 610, and Khadija gave her a wedding present of an onyx necklace.
-They had two children, son Ali, who died in childhood, and daughter Umamah, who would bear children, including Hilal or Muhammad al-Awsat.
+They had two children, son Ali, who died in childhood, and daughter Umama, who would bear children, including Muhammad al-Awsat ibn Ali.
 Zainab became a Muslim soon after Muhammad first declared himself a prophet.
 The Quraysh pressured Abu al-As to divorce Zainab, saying they would give him any woman he liked in exchange, but Abu al-As said that he did not want any other woman, a stance for which Muhammad commended him.
 Muhammad had no jurisdiction over Mecca and therefore could not force them to separate, so they continued to live together despite Abu al-As's refusal to convert to Islam.
 Zainab remained in Mecca when the other Muslims following Muhammad migrated to Medina.